 A further article from St Peters Church in Roydon gives a fascinating account of the visits to Nether Hall by Thomas More –

 This for me has been another fascinating journey through history.
-As i leave the site i have plenty to think about and to research.
+As I leave the site I have plenty to think about and to research.
 Why here?
 Of all the places you could build a place like this?
 What was the importance of Roydon?
 Who were they afraid may attack them here?
-So many questions hit me as i continue North to the end of the lane.
+So many questions hit me as I continue North to the end of the lane.
 I then turned left & left again through a car park that takes me to the footpath that goes around the perimeter of the Glen Faba reservoir, where the river Lea and river Stort merge together.
 Perhaps the proximity of the two rivers or the Abbey of Waltham is significant, I start to wonder?
 I take a relaxed walk around the reservoir on nice level ground, no lorries crashing past and no uphill climbing.
-I start to wonder how am i going to put this walk into words.
+I start to wonder how am I going to put this walk into writing.

 The marina on the river Stort is also well worth a visit & the river itself makes an interesting walk on its own, with the quaint 18th century Lock Keepers House at Brick Lock Island being particularly interesting with it’s arched windows more reminiscent of a small Chapel than a house.
 It would not be by any means difficult to spend a day exploring Roydon village just for it’s many picturesque buildings if nothing else and my own return visit here was certainly worthwhile.